vilasvarghese/SpringMvcStepByStep/Step11.md

 ## Objective : Configure Spring MVC

 Before we start with the Flows, we need to configure application to use Spring MVC
 - Lets do a little bit of Refactoring.
-Mini Step 1: Rename package webapp to com.in28minutes.jee
+Mini Step 1: Rename package webapp to com.vilas.jee
 - We need Spring MVC Framework and its dependencies.
 Mini Step 2 : Add required jars to the project
 - Spring MVC uses Front Controller Pattern -> Dispatcher Servlet.
 Mini Step 3 : Add Dispatcher Servlet to web.xml
 - DispatcherServlet needs an Spring Application Context to launch.
 We will create an xml (/WEB-INF/todo-servlet.xml).
 Mini Step 4: Add Spring Context